AlexMordred/laravel-email-verification/README.md

 The `registered()` method generates a token for a newly registered user, emails it to them, logs the user out, and redirects them to the login page with a message.
 More on this later.

-2) Register the package's middleware which will logout and redirect to the login page users with unverified emails.
+2) Register the package's middleware which logs out and redirect to the login page all authenticated users with unverified emails.
 You can do this in the `app/Http/Kernel.php` file like this.

 ```php
 ...